 If you want to convert many studies with similar acquisition protocols then you may consider (NB: this is in no way necessary) creating your own customized bidsmap template.
-This template can then be passed to the bidsmapper tool to automatically identify the different scans in your study and map these to the correct BIDS modality.
+This template can then be passed to the bidsmapper tool (instead of the default [path\to\bidscoin]/heuristics/bidsmap\template.yaml template) to automatically identify the different scans in your study and map these to the correct BIDS modality.
+The bidsmapper will save the resulting study bidsmap in [bidsfolder]/code/bidscoin/bidsmap.yaml.
 Creating or editing bidsmaps requires more indepth knowledge of YAML and of how BIDScoin identifies different acquisitions in a protocol given a bidsmap (NB: a bidsmap template is just a void study bidsmap).

 Generally speaking, a bidsmap file contains a collection of key-value dictionaries that define unique mappings between different types (runs) of source data onto BIDS outcome data.
 As illustrated in the figure below, each run item in the bidsmap has a provenance value, i.e. the pathname of a representative data sample of that run.
 Each run item also contains a source data attributes object, i.e. a key-value dictionary with keys and values that are extracted from the provenance data sample, as well as a bids object, i.e. a key-value dictionary that determines the filename of the BIDS output file.
 The different key-values in the attributes dictionary represent properties of the source data and should uniquely identify the different runs in a session.
 But these key-values should not vary between sessions, making the length of the bidsmap only dependent on the acquisition protocol and not on the number of subjects and sessions in the data collection.
 The difference between a bidsmap template and the study bidsmap that comes out of the bidsmapper is that the template contains / defines the key-value pairs that will be used by the bidsmapper and that the template contains all possible runs.
 The study bidsmap contains only runs that were encountered in the study, with key-values that are specific for that study.
 A bidsmap has different sections for different source data modalities, i.e. DICOM, PAR, P7, Nifti, FileSystem, as well as a section for the BIDScoin Options.
-Within each source data section there sub-sections for the different BIDS modalities, i.e. for anat, func, dwi, fmap, pet, beh and " extra_data", and for the participant_label and session_label.
+Within each source data section there sub-sections for the different BIDS modalities, i.e. for anat, func, dwi, fmap, pet, beh and " extra\data", and for the participant\label and session\label.
 The BIDScoin tools, given a data sample, will go through the bidsmap (from top to bottom) until they come across a run with attribute values that match the attribute values of the data sample (NB: empty values are ignored).
 At that point a bidsmapping is made, i.e. the bids values will be taken to contruct a BIDS output filename.